Conformal prediction beyond exchangeability: Experiments

-Turning to the prediction interval width, for the i.i.d.~data setting (Setting 1), the three methods show similar mean widths, although the widths for nex-CP+LS and nex-CP+WLS are very slightly higher than for CP+LS; in addition, variability is higher for nex-CP+LS and nex-CP+WLS than for CP+LS, which is to be expected since using decaying weights $w_i$ for computing the prediction intervals leads to a lower effective sample size.
-For the changepoint (Setting 2) and distribution drift (Setting 3) experiments, we see that nex-CP+LS leads to wider prediction intervals than the original method CP+LS, which is to be expected since nex-CP+LS is using the same model fitting algorithm but avoiding the undercoverage issue of CP+LS.
-More importantly, nex-CP+WLS is able to construct narrower prediction intervals than CP+LS, while avoiding undercoverage.
+Turning to the prediction interval width, for the i.i.d.\ data setting (Setting 1), the three methods show similar mean widths, although the widths for NexCP+LS and NexCP+WLS are very slightly higher than for CP+LS; in addition, variability is higher for NexCP+LS and NexCP+WLS than for CP+LS, which is to be expected since using decaying weights $w_i$ for computing the prediction intervals leads to a lower effective sample size.
+For the changepoint (Setting 2) and distribution drift (Setting 3) experiments, we see that NexCP+LS leads to wider prediction intervals than the original method CP+LS, which is to be expected since NexCP+LS is using the same model fitting algorithm but avoiding the undercoverage issue of CP+LS.
+More importantly, NexCP+WLS is able to construct narrower prediction intervals than CP+LS, while avoiding undercoverage.
 This is due to the fact that weighted least squares leads to more accurate fitted models.
-This highlights the utility of non-symmetric algorithms for settings where exchangeability of the data cannot be assumed.
+This highlights the utility of nonsymmetric algorithms for settings where data are not exchangeable.